 [PROTEALES [TROCHODENDRALES [BUXALES + CORE EUDICOTS]]]: (axial/receptacular nectary +).

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 Endress (2011a) suggested that syncarpy might be a key innovation somewhere around here; optimization on the tree is not easy.
-Indeed, positioning of other apomorphies is difficult.
+Positioning of other apomorphies is also difficult.
 Although the androecial feature "stamens numerous, but then usually fasciculate and/or centrifugal" is placed at the [Rosids et al. + Asterids et al.] / Pentapetalae node, there is no particular reason why it should not be placed here.
-Similarly, if CRABSCLAW expression is found in the nectaries of Sabiaceae and Proteaceae, this, to could be placed at this node (and it would also be interesting to look at what is going on in Buxaceae, too (for nectaries, see also Tölke et al. 2019); along the same lines, sucrose synthesis and secretion is similar in the floral nectaries of the Brassicaceae and Solanaceae examined, which are extrastaminal and gynoecial nectaries respectively (Lin et al. 2014).
+If CRABSCLAW expression is found in the nectaries of Sabiaceae and Proteaceae, this, to could be placed at this node, and it would be interesting to look at what is going on in Buxaceae, too (for nectaries, see also Tölke et al. 2019); along the same lines, sucrose synthesis and secretion is similar in the floral nectaries of the Brassicaceae and Solanaceae examined, which are extrastaminal and gynoecial nectaries respectively (Lin et al. 2014).
 See also the Pentapetalae page.

 Includes Nelumbonaceae, Platanaceae, Proteaceae, Sabiaceae.